Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 When using this zero-sum scoring method in **a two-player game**, the players should **empty the draw pile** at the end of the round by continuing to take turns playing a card from it until it is exhausted. **The scores will not remain zero-sum unless *all* cards are played and captured!**

-Alternatively, groups less inclined to gambling may prefer the following, much simpler additive scoring system:
+Alternatively, groups less inclined to gambling (and mental arithmetic) may prefer the following, much simpler additive scoring system:

 `Player's Score = Player's Total Card Points + Total Value of Player's Yaku`